 19. Assess your rates

 As with all freelancers, Virtual assistants should assess their rates every year.
-The average hourly rate for a UK VA is £30 as of the end of 2023.
+The average hourly rate for a UK VA is £30 as of the middle of 2024.

 20. Evaluate, reflect and plan